Over 800 million people around the world live in poverty, and are subject to poor water quality.

 - Yebilaptsa Central School Bhutan, The incidence of lost days of schooling as a result of diarrhea dropped by more than 70%.

-- 8 rural schools in India, total absences dropped by 88%.
+- 8 rural schools in India we saw a reduction in illness and school absences of 88%.